 Digital technology goes back to school | Innovation

-Despite the trend towards in the classroom, questions remain over whether children are getting the most out of such innovative methods and devices.
+Despite the trend towards technology in the classroom, questions remain over whether children are getting the most out of such innovative methods and devices.
 With experts estimating around 90 percent of jobs in the future will require digital skills, it is becoming increasingly important for schools to know more about how students, teachers and administrators interact with such technology.

-Carmen Lázaro, the head teacher at Itaka school says: “We’ve never really stopped to analyse how we’re using it, and above all how we want to use it in the future.
+Carmen Lázaro, the head teacher at Itaka says: “We’ve never really stopped to analyse how we’re using it, and above all how we want to use it in the future.
 In other words, what is our action plan for the coming years?”

 But the ways in which we assess the effectiveness of digital technology in the classroom is changing.
 Itaka is one of 650 schools across Europe which have been testing a new online self-reflection tool, called SELFIE.
 It anonymously gathers the views of students, teachers and head teachers and produces a tailor-made report summarising the school’s strengths and weaknesses when it comes to using technology for learning.